ClipFinance/strategy-router/README.md

 ```
 Where `s` is initial amount of shares,
 `p` is price per share,
-`B` is sum of the batching balances with uniform decimals, before deposit into strategies.
+`S` is sum of the strategies balances with uniform decimals, after deposit.

+Amount received by strategies after deposit is saved in cycle info, calculated as difference between strategies balance before and after deposit.
+Batching balance before deposit is also saved in cycle info.
 Price per share is stored for current cycle and cycles counter incremented.

 ---